weiganghuang/cl-devnet-1199/devnet-1199.md

          Sample file: [vars](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/vars/labuser)

 9. Put everything together
    We have defined all play books for each role.
-Now we are ready to put everything together in file `/home/dvans/ansibleproject/cl-playbook.yml`.
+Now we are ready to put everything together in `/home/dvans/ansibleproject/cl-playbook.yml`.
 This play book calls out all roles; the associated main.yml play book for each role are executed in the order defined in `cl-playbook.yml`.

    Sample file: [cl-playbook.yml](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/cl-playbook.yml)